Skip to main content

 latex_styled string (optional)

-Math Latex string of math equation, if the image is of a single equation
+Math LaTeX string of math equation, if the image is of a single equation.
+May contain custom Mathpix macros.

 confidence number in [0,1] (optional)